CTDNA GOvernance

 The CTDNA Scientific and Medical Advisory Committee (SMAC) formalised in October 2024 has the central aim of ensuring that clinical content and the direction of CTDNA into the future with regard to the prioritisation of key issues and projects that are of a clinical and / or research basis are rooted in deep multidisciplinary discussion, consideration and due diligence.

-The SMAC will work alongside the CTDNA Lived Experience Advisory Panel (LEAP) which will be announced in the near future.
+The SMAC will work alongside the CTDNA Lived Experience Advisory Panel (LEAP).

 Members of the inaugural CTDNA SMAC are: